aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/databar/_index.md

 ```

-Gets or sets the direction the databar is displayed.
+the direction the databar is displayed.

 **Returns:**
 int